-Transition to digital testing will begin with July 2019 test; LSAT will be fully digital in North America starting September 2019.
+Transition to digital testing will begin with the July 2019 test; the LSAT will be fully digital in North America starting September 2019.

 You may have seen some social media posts or news articles implying that LSAC is associated with a test prep book that includes politically biased material.
 It is important for you to know that LSAC is not associated in any way with the Windham Press LSAT Prep Book that is mentioned in the original article.
 They do not license official LSAT content.